libssh2/libssh2/docs/libssh2_session_flag.md

 ## LIBSSH2_FLAG_SIGPIPE

-If set, libssh2 will not attempt to block SIGPIPEs but will let them trigger from the underlying socket layer.
+If set, libssh2 does not attempt to block SIGPIPEs but lets them trigger from the underlying socket layer.

 ## LIBSSH2_FLAG_COMPRESS

-If set - before the connection negotiation is performed - libssh2 will try to negotiate compression enabling for this connection.
-By default libssh2 will not attempt to use compression.
+If set - before the connection negotiation is performed - libssh2 tries to negotiate compression enabling for this connection.
+By default libssh2 does not attempt to use compression.

 # RETURN VALUE